andyplank/andyplank.github.io/README.md

 Then run `npm start`.
 This will run the app in development mode at [http://localhost:3000](http://localhost:3000).

+### License

-Feel free to use this site as a template for your own personal website!
+Feel free to use this site as a template for your own personal website, just don't forget to credit me!

 MIT License